Dillinger Gang: Hiding out in Tucson

 Dillinger was the last one taken, caught when he returned to the bungalow where Clark was captured.
 He had $7,175.44 in his possession, including notes from his robbery of the First National Bank in East Chicago, A000919 through A001107.
 These amounts, along with a leather money bag found, totaled over $25,000 in cash, as well as a cache of machine guns and several automatic weapons.
 The men were extradited to the Midwest after a debate between prosecutors as to where the gang would be prosecuted first.
 The governor compromised, and ordered that Dillinger would be extradited to the Lake County Jail in Crown Point for Officer O'Malley's murder in the East Chicago bank robbery, while Pierpont, Makley and Clark were sent to Ohio to stand trial for Sheriff Sarber's murder.
 Shouse's testimony at the March 1934 trials of Pierpont, Makley and Clark led to all three men being convicted.
 Pierpont and Makley received the death penalty, while Clark received a life sentence.
 On September 22, Makley would be shot dead by guards when he and Pierpont attempted to escape with fake pistols that were carved from bars of soap and painted black with shoe polish.
 Pierpont was wounded, and executed on October 17.
 Clark would ultimately be released in 1968, dying of cancer a few months later.

 Dillinger was flown back from Douglas Airport, Tucson, to Midway Airport, Chicago over the course of two days.
 With Lake County Chief Deputy Carroll Holley (Sheriff Lillian Holley's nephew), and East Chicago Chief of Police Nick Makar escorting the outlaw, the plane departed Tucson at 11:14 p.m. on Monday, January 29.
-After stops in Douglas, AZ (plane change), El Paso, Abilene, Dallas (another plane change), Fort Worth, Little Rock and Memphis (another plane change, a Ford Tri-Motor), there was yet another stop in St. Louis, where Chicago Times reporter/photographer Sol Davis boarded the aircraft and was obliged by Dillinger to take a few photos and ask some questions.
+After stops in Douglas, Arizona (plane change), El Paso, Abilene, Dallas (another plane change), Fort Worth, Little Rock and Memphis (another plane change, a Ford Tri-Motor), there was yet another stop in St. Louis, where Chicago Times reporter/photographer Sol Davis boarded the aircraft and was obliged by Dillinger to take a few photos and ask some questions.
 After a while, growing weary of the questions and being photographed, the outlaw told Davis, "Go away and let me sleep."
-Dillinger's brutal flight schedule ended at about six p.m.
-January 30 when the plane finally touched down at Midway.
+Dillinger's brutal flight schedule ended at about 6 p.m. on January 30 when the plane finally touched down at Midway.
 Waiting for him on the ground were 32 heavily armed Chicago policemen.
 A 13-car caravan consisting of 29 troopers from Indiana was ready to escort Dillinger to Crown Point, 30 miles away, to be tried for the O'Malley killing.